-Probation/Eligibility
+Probation/Eliqibility

-The Athletic Director/Assistant Principal will run weekly grade reports for all athletes in order to ensure that athletes are in good academic standing.

-The Athletic Director/Assistant Principal will place on probation students who receive failure warnings in two or more full credit subjects.

-Students placed on probation for academic deficiencies (receiving two failure warnings) will not be permitted to participate in interscholastic contests for a period of one calendar week (beginning on Sunday and ending that following Sunday).
-They may practice with their teams.
+The Athletic Director will run weekly grade reports for all athletes in order to ensure that athletes are in good academic standing.
+In order to participate in interscholastic sports, students must be passing two academic courses.
+The Athletic Director/Assistant Principal will place on probation students who do not meet eligibility standards.
+Students placed on academic probation will not be permitted to participate in interscholastic contests for a period of one calendar week (beginning on Sunday and ending that following Saturday).
+They may not practice or travel with their teams.